gutschilla/plug-session-memcached/README.md

 ```

 In phoenix (version 1.0 and above), add the lines above to your lib/enpoint.ex

-## TODO

- [x] Add tests: create a small service with Cowboy answering http request with some session data in them.
- [x] Let memcached server/port be configurable from config.exs
- [ ] Add proper docs

 ## Motivation: Why Memcached when there's an ETS or Cookie store?
 A short discussion: I am probably wrong.